Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space: Main results

 We begin with a useful identity that controls the average curvature of the square distance around its minimum.

 Given $\P\in\PS$ and a barycenter $\bs$ of $P$, define for all $x, b \in S$ the \emph{hugging function} at $\bs$ by

 Note that if $\Sp$ is a Hilbert space, then $k^b_{\bs}(x)=1$ for all $x,b\in S$.
 The hugging function $k^b_{\bs}$ measures the proximity of $\Sp$ to its tangent cone $T_{\bs}\Sp$.
-The next result is a generalization of Theorem 3.2 in \cite{AhiGouPar18}.
+The next result is a generalization of Theorem 3.2 in \cite{AhiGouPar18} and demonstrates the central role of the hugging coefficient in the context of barycenters: it precisely controls the quadratic growth of the variance functional around its minimum.

 \begin{thm}[Variance equality] Let $\kappa\in\R$ and $(S,d)$ be a geodesic space with $\curv(\Sp)\ge \kappa$.
 Let $\P\in\PS$ and $\bs$ be a barycenter of $\P$.
 Then, for all $b\in \Sp$,

 where $k^b_{\bs}(x)$ is as in \eqref{eq:kb}. \end{thm} \begin{proof}We adopt the same notation as in the proof of Theorem~\ref{thm:toolbox}-\ref{it:espscal}.
 By definition of the cone metric $|\cdot-\cdot|$ and bracket $\langle\cdot,\cdot\rangle$ in $T_{\bs}S$, we get